mestconsult/txport_web/README.md

 ## To get started

-1. install git on your laptop or computer
+1. Install git on your laptop or computer.
+1. open a terminal (for Mac) or CMD prompt (for windows) and copy and paste the following command into it: